The64thGamer/cheeseepedia/content/lzpb0fn7mnpu8ukb/content.md

-The Jasper T. Jowls Early Walkaround was a walkaround costume that would appear at the {{< wiki-link "San Jose, CA (1371 Kooser Rd)" >}} located in the Blossom Hill Shopping Center in San Jose California, used alongside the Prototype Chuck Walkaround & Munch Early Walkaround.
+The Jasper T. Jowls Early Walkaround was a walkaround costume that would appear at the [San Jose, CA (1371 Kooser Rd)] located in the Blossom Hill Shopping Center in San Jose California, used alongside the Prototype Chuck Walkaround & Munch Early Walkaround.

 ## History